InfamousAO/ruby-variable-assignment-onl01-seng-pt-030220/README.md

 ```
 Failures:

   1) ./variable.rb defined a local variable called greeting and set it equal to 'Hello World'
-     Failure/Error: greeting = get_variable_from_file('./variable.rb', "greeting")
+     Failure/Error: greeting = get_variable_from_file('./variable.rb'='greeting')
      NameError:
        local variable `greeting' not defined in ./variable.rb.
      # ./spec/spec_helper.rb:14:in `rescue in get_variable_from_file'